-This module introduces you to the basics of computer programming, focussing on programming around digital media – images and sound.
+This module introduces you to the basics of computer programming, focusing on programming around digital media – images and sound.
 You will learn how to program a computer to do simple tasks with digital media files using the Python language and learn to appreciate different approaches to programming, their possibilities and limitations.

 On successfully completing this module, you should be able to:

-- Demonstrate a detailed fundamental and practical knowledge of programming including computational logic and interaction with data.
+- Demonstrate a detailed fundamental and practical knowledge of programming, including computational logic and interaction with data.

 - Evaluate the relative limitations and merits of different programming technologies.

-- Communicate technological potential and limitations to both the creative industries community and other stakeholders including policy makers and the public.
+- Communicate technological potential and limitations to both the creative industries community and other stakeholders, including policy makers and the public.

 The module uses a series of recorded lectures, guided reading, practical worksheets and workshops, concentrating on the following areas:

 |1.
 Getting Started: what is a program and why do we want to be able to program?
 Set up a programming environment so we can write and run our own programs.|

 |2.
 Basic Building Blocks: variables and operations.
 The “bricks” from which programs are built.|

 |3.
 Sub-assemblies: statements and data structures.
 Starting to build more complex code.|

 |4.
 Re-using Code: functions and libraries.
 Writing code in reusable blocks and using and writing libraries that contain such blocks.|

 |5.
 Persistent Data: file input and output.
 With a focus on media data.|